 Company B asks employees to call in sick with as much notice as possible so that cover can be arranged, and actively reminds employees that they should not be serving guests while ill.

-There isn't a right or wrong approach here - what's important is that employees understand and have bought into the workplace culture: employees at Company A know they’re expected to take very few absences, while workers at Company B know that they need to call in sick as soon as possible if they’re unwell.
+There isn't a right or wrong approach here.
+What's important is that employees understand and have bought into the workplace culture: employees at Company A know they’re expected to take very few absences, while workers at Company B know that they need to call in sick as soon as possible if they’re unwell.

 Workplace expectations are created through internal communication, culture, and management, but you can also provide more concrete definitions via an employee handbook or similar document.
 Here you can set out expectations for attendance, including what might count as 'excessive absenteeism'.
 It's important to outline your disciplinary process as well, so that employees understand the consequences of failing to meet these sort of expectations at work.